StephenChips/css-center-tricks/README.md

 # Releasing Notes
 Version 0.2.0 has been released!
 Now the website is able to load faster than the previous versions.

-If you are insterested in this project, feel free to create an issues or a pull request to me.
+If you are insterested in this project, feel free to create issues or pull requests to me.